abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

 So now assume that we are going to measure the first and third system in the joint systems $(X_1,X_2,X_3,X_4,X_5)$.
-So we will consider the systems $X_1$ and $X_3$ as the first system and all the remaining systems as the second system.
-We are going to group the similar state of the first system as we have done in the classical systems case.
-But since the system $X_2$ which is part of the second system is in the middle of the $X_1$ and $X_3$ we need some way of keeping the order of these vector.
-For that we will label each vector with labels $1,2,3,4,5$ for the systems $(X_1,X_2,X_3,X_4,X_5)$ respectively.
-We will see soon why we are doing this.
+So we will consider systems $X_1$ and $X_3$ together as the first system and all the remaining systems as the second system.
+We are going to group the similar states of the first system as we have done in the classical systems case.
+But since the system $X_2$ which is part of the second system but it is in the middle of $X_1$ and $X_3$.
+So we need a way of reordering these systems but still keep track of the initial order of them.
+For that purpose only we have labeled each vector with labels $1,2,3,4,5$ for the systems $(X_1,X_2,X_3,X_4,X_5)$ respectively.
+We will see soon that why we are doing this.
 So the equivalent vector for $|\psi\rangle$ with labels is as follows.

 $$
 |\psi\rangle =